openshift/origin-aggregated-logging/deployer/README.md

 a node selector in each deployment.

 The deployer has options to specify a nodeSelector label for Elasticsearch, Kibana and Curator.
-If you have already deployed the EFK stack or would like to change your current nodeSelector labels, see below.
+If you have already deployed the EFK stack or would like to customize your nodeSelector labels per deployment, see below.

-There is no helpful command for adding a node selector.
-You will need to `oc edit` each DeploymentConfig and add the `nodeSelector` element to specify the label corresponding to your desired nodes, e.g.:
+There is no helpful command for adding a node selector (yet).
+You will need to `oc edit` each DeploymentConfig and add or modify the `nodeSelector` element to specify the label corresponding to your desired nodes, e.g.:

     apiVersion: v1
     kind: DeploymentConfig